-- Lung function tests see how much air you can breathe out, along with other actions of your lungs.
+- Pulmonary function tests see how much air you can breathe out, along with other actions of your lungs.
 Your doctor uses these tests to diagnose COPD and certain other lung conditions.

 - X-rays and CT scans can find signs of cancer or infections like pneumonia.
 You might also need an X-ray of your sinuses to look for signs of infection.

-Bronchoscopy uses a scope to view the lining of your airway.
-Your doctor can also use a bronchoscopy to remove a piece of tissue to test.
+Bronchoscopy uses a scope to view the lining of your lower airway and lungs.
+Your doctor can also use bronchoscopy to remove a piece of tissue to test.
 This is called a biopsy.

 Rhinoscopy uses a scope to view the inside of your nasal passages.

-Treatment will depend on the cause of your cough.
-Possible treatments include:
+Treatment will depend on the cause of your cough: